simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Since our second scene is literally only a skybox, I think its probably a good idea to add just one more thing into the scene before we start to go into the workflow related to managing scenes in the context of a web project you plan to publish.

-The folks working on babylon have provided some really nice meshes that are basically ready-to-go that we can experiment with.
+The folks working on Babylon have provided some really nice meshes that are basically ready-to-go that we can experiment with.
 Since this tutorial is more about workflow and less about making your own custom meshes, we can just use one of these.

-The easiest way to get the meshes is to look at the CDN and jsut download it.
+The easiest way to get the meshes is to look at the CDN and just download it.
 That CDN is `https://models.babylonjs.com/`, and it holds meshes in a variety of formats (including .babylon).
 You can read more about Mesh type support [here](https://doc.babylonjs.com/how_to/load_from_any_file_type) when you feel like you need to know more.
-There is a page that lists eveyr mesh that's available to work with
+There is a page that lists every mesh that's available to work with

 - [https://doc.babylonjs.com/resources/meshes_to_load](https://doc.babylonjs.com/resources/meshes_to_load)